nikogura/guestbook/README.md

 This isn't going to win any points, but as long as it stands up and does *something*, it's good enough.

-## Running the Code
+## Running the Code Locally

-The guestbook is written in Go.
-You'll need a Go SDK.
+### Prerequisites

+* A properly set up Go SDK

+* Git, and access to GitHub

+* Postgres running locally on port 5432

+* A Database called 'guestbook' with a user called 'guestbook' and a password 'guestbook'.
+Imaginative, I know

+### Installation
 Be sure to set $GOPATH, and put $GOPATH/bin into your $PATH

 Once you have one, install the guestbook app with: